Equilevel algebras: Cohomology ring of the complex . Stiefel--Whitney classes of the bundle

 \begin{proposition} The cosets of functions

-form a trivial two-dimensional subbundle of the restriction of the vector bundle $\N_3$ to the closure of the cycle $($\ref{2nd3}$)$. \end{proposition}
+with arbitrary $a$ and $b$ form a trivial two-dimensional subbundle of the restriction of the vector bundle $\N_3$ to the closure of the cycle $($\ref{2nd3}$)$. \end{proposition}

 {\it Proof.} No non-zero function of the form (\ref{fou1}) belongs to any subalgebra from this cycle.
-Indeed, all functions from all algebras of cells $d$ and $k$ or of their boundaries have values of multiplicity $\geq 3$; every function from an algebra of the class $h^+$ has a pair of points with the same value and {\em the same sign of the derivative} at these points. $\Box_{\ref{protri2}}$
+Indeed, every function from an algebra of the class $h^+$ has a pair of points with the same value and {\em the same sign of the derivative} at these points.
+All functions from all algebras which belong to cells $d$ and $k_i^{\pm}$ or to their boundaries or to the boundary of the cell $h^+$ have values of multiplicity $\geq 3$. $\Box_{\ref{protri2}}$

-\begin{corollary} The Stiefel--Whitney classes $w_3(\N_3)$ and $w_1(\N_3) \smile w_2(\N_3)$ take the zero value on the homology class of the cycle $($\ref{2nd3}$)$. $\Box$ \end{corollary}
+\begin{corollary} The Stiefel--Whitney classes $w_3(\N_3)$ and $w_1(\N_3) \smile w_2(\N_3)$ take the zero value on the homology class of the cycle $($\ref{2nd3}$)$. $\Box_{\ref{coro36}}$ \end{corollary}